JetBrains/teamcity-docker-images/dockerhub/teamcity-server/README.md

 Be sure to keep all the local system paths the same with the main server start command.

-To change the context of the TeamCity app inside TomCat container, pass `-e TEAMCITY_CONTEXT=/context` to `docker run` command.
-The default one is `ROOT`, meaning that the server would be available at `http://host/`
+To change the context of the TeamCity app inside a Tomcat container, pass `-e TEAMCITY_CONTEXT=/context` to the `docker run` command.
+The default one is `ROOT`, meaning that the server would be available at `http://host/`.

 ## Upgrading TeamCity